u-ways/logging-http-client/README.md

 If any of those top-level fields are `None`, `{}`, `[]`, `""`, `0`, or `0.0`,
 they will be omitted from the log record for brevity purposes.

+The actual data class used to represent the log record is `HttpLogRecord` and is available in the `logging_http_client`.

 ## Contributing